top of page

-These values have guided my campus activism both inside and outside my classroom.
-When I’m not researching or studying I spend my time fighting for more inclusive university practices for first-gen students, sitting on different campus committees, and developing programming that benefits both undergraduate and graduate student communities.
+It is my firm belief that a university education should be accessible, inclusive, and critically engaging.
+These values have guided my activism and advocacy both inside and outside the classroom.
+When I’m not researching, teaching or studying I spend my time fighting for more inclusive university policies for first-gen students, I sit on various campus committees, and develop programming that benefits underrepresented undergraduate and graduate student communities.